Ciph4r/push-pull-project/README.md

 korean bbq

 3)what was your mos?
-11b cuase god love the infantry
+11b cause god love the infantry

 4)call of duty or destiny
 call of duty